• Skip to primary navigation

 asparagus spears, beer, flour, seasonings, oil

 Asparagus is no doubt amazing any way you cook it.
 Whether roasted, steamed, stir-fried, or creamed in soups, it always makes for a great side dish.
-Today, however, I am going to share with you a fun way to eat these marvelous spears.
-Beer battered asparagus!
+Today, however, I will share with you a fun way to eat these marvelous spears.
+Beer-battered asparagus!

-Golden and crisp, these crunchy vegetable spears are so addicting you can easily eat a bushel.
-Serve them with your choice of dipping sauce and it’s a party waiting to happen.
+Golden and crisp, these crunchy vegetable spears are so addictive you can easily eat a bushel!
+Serve them with your dipping sauce, and it’s a party waiting to happen.

 coating asparagus spears in beer batter

-• For best results, use cold beer and prepare the batter when you’re ready to fry.
-Do not use flat beer, the fizz helps keep the batter light and crispy.
+• For best results, use cold beer and prepare the batter when ready to fry.
+Do not use flat beer; the fizz helps keep the batter light and crispy.

-• To easily coat the long spears, transfer the batter into a tall glass and individually dip the asparagus.
+• To coat the long spears easily, transfer the batter into a tall glass and dip the asparagus.
 To make sure the batter sticks better, pat the asparagus dry and dredge in flour.

-• Do not overcrowd the pan, fry in batches as needed to prevent the temperature of the oil from plummeting.
-Make sure to reheat oil back to the correct temperature between batch cooking.
+• Do not overcrowd the pan; fry in batches as needed to prevent the temperature of the oil from plummeting.
+Reheat the oil back to the correct temperature between batch cooking.

 How to Serve

-• You can dip these beer-battered asparagus spears with whatever sauce you like but I especially love them with campfire sauce which is a simple mixture of ranch dressing and barbecue sauce.
+• You can dip these beer-battered asparagus spears with whatever sauce you like, but I especially love them with campfire sauce, a simple mixture of ranch dressing and barbecue sauce.
 Great flavor combo!

 • Like most fried foods, they’re best enjoyed freshly cooked.
 Serve immediately for a great texture and crunch!